imRathish/task-manager/README.md

 # Task Manager Application

-This repository contains a simple Task Manager application built using React and SCSS.
-The project demonstrates several best practices in code organization, modularity, and styling conventions to create a maintainable and scalable codebase.
+This repository contains a full-stack Task Manager application organized as a monorepo.
+The project demonstrates a modern, scalable approach to building web applications using React, SCSS, and FastAPI with SQLite.
+It follows best practices in code organization, styling, and API design.

-## Best Practices and Rules Followed
+---

+## Project Overview

+The Task Manager application allows users to create, update, and manage tasks along with collaborating via comments.
+The application is built with a clean and modern UI inspired by Atlassian products, featuring responsive design and subtle animations.
+The frontend is developed in React with SCSS for styling, while the backend is built using FastAPI in Python.

+This setup allows you to run both parts of the application concurrently using a single command.

+---

+## Tech Stack

+### Frontend
+- **Framework:** React (using Vite for fast builds)
+- **Styling:** SCSS with a modern, fluid design inspired by Atlassian's UI
+- **Routing:** React Router for client-side navigation
+- **UI Components:** Custom components with smooth transitions and responsive design
+- **Font:** Roboto (loaded via Google Fonts)

-### Separation of Concerns
+### Backend
-- **Centralized API Calls:**
+- **Framework:** FastAPI for building a high-performance API
-  All network requests are moved to `apiUtils.js`, isolating API logic from UI components.
-This reduces duplication and improves maintainability.

-### React Best Practices
+- **Database:** SQLite for data persistence
+- **CORS:** Configured via FastAPI's CORSMiddleware to allow cross-origin requests
+- **Deployment:** The backend runs with Uvicorn on port 5001 within a Python virtual environment

+## How It Works

+- **User Sign In:**
+  When a user opens the app, if no session is found, a sign-in screen is displayed with a dropdown to select one of the predefined users.
+The selected user is stored in session storage and used throughout the app.

+- **Task Management:**
+  Users can create new tasks and update task details inline.
+Tasks display key details such as title, priority, status, and assignee.

-- **Functional Components & Hooks:**
+- **Comments & Collaboration:**
+  Each task detail page features a comments section that allows users to collaborate in real time.
+New comments are added at the top, and existing comments are displayed in reverse chronological order.

+- **Real-Time Updates:**
+  Changes to task details update immediately without requiring a manual save, providing an inline-editing experience.

+## Best Practices and Principles

+### Code Organization
+- **Monorepo:** Both frontend and backend codebases are managed within a single repository, simplifying development, dependency management, and deployment.
+- **Component-Based Architecture:** The React frontend is built using modular, reusable components, each with its own SCSS file for localized styling.
+- **Separation of Concerns:** API calls, UI logic, and styling are clearly separated to enhance maintainability and scalability.

+### Frontend Development
-  The project uses functional components along with React hooks (`useState`, `useEffect`) for state and lifecycle management.
+- **Functional Components & Hooks:** Utilizes React’s functional components with hooks (`useState`, `useEffect`) for managing component state and side effects.
-- **Async/Await Usage:**
-  Asynchronous logic is handled with async/await to improve readability and simplify error handling.
 - **Routing & Navigation:**
   React Router is used to handle client-side navigation, keeping the app modular and the UI responsive.
-- **Inline Comments:**
-  Each component includes clear, human-friendly inline comments explaining critical sections of the code.

-### SCSS and Styling
 - **BEM Naming Conventions:**
   CSS classes are organized using the BEM (Block, Element, Modifier) methodology to ensure modular and easily maintainable styles.
-- **Centralized Styling:**
-  Common styling properties like colors, typography, and spacing are stored in shared partials (`_variables.scss` and `_mixins.scss`).
-This helps keep the design consistent and makes global changes easier.
-- **Reusable Mixins:**
-  Mixins for transitions and box shadows are used to avoid repetition and to ensure consistency across components.

-### Code Organization
+### Backend Development
-- **Component-Specific SCSS:**
-  Each React component has its own SCSS file that imports the shared styles, keeping component styling isolated yet consistent.
-- **Reusable UI Components:**
-  Where applicable, patterns like modals and pills (for status and priority) were considered for reuse to minimize duplication.
+- **FastAPI:** Provides a high-performance API with automatic interactive documentation.
+- **SQLite:** A lightweight database solution used for quick development and easy deployment.
+- **RESTful Endpoints:** The backend exposes endpoints for managing users, tasks, and comments with a consistent response structure.

 ## Limitations and Areas for Improvement